EddyVerbruggen/nativescript-barcodescanner/README.md

 ## Instructions for nativescript-cli 1.1.3+
-Installation with `tns --version` 1.1.2 and lower is a bit harder, but when using a newer version it's way simpler.
-At the moment of writing 1.1.3 is not yet released, but you can use [nativescript master](https://github.com/nativescript/nativescript-cli) of course.
+Installation with `tns --version` 1.1.3 and up is way easier, but at the moment of writing 1.1.3 is not yet released, but you can use [nativescript-cli master](https://github.com/nativescript/nativescript-cli) of course.
 So if you're impatient like me and don't want to install this plugin the hard way, upgrade your cli:

 ```